Yaolinwang/Machine-Learning-Teaching-Assistant-Materials/README.md

-# Columbia University MS. Applied Analytics Machine Learning Course
+# Machine Learning Course Python - Columbia University MS. Applied Analytics

 I worked two semesters as a Teaching Assistant for Machine Learning course for MS.AA program at Columbia University in 2017.